takuo/capture/README.md

 plain text

-- **Success**: The URL which will be constructed with the domain name and R2 `key` to access the uploaded file.
+- **Success**: The URL which has been constructed with the domain name and R2 `key` to access the uploaded file.
 - **Failure**: Error message

 ## Development